-For 2023 and 2024, a \underline{A} s soon as possible, after the conclusion of each trip, the IATTC staff will transmit to the flag CPC their best estimate of a vessel's catch for that trip, together with an accounting of the data and the methodology used to arrive at the estimate.
-The flag CPC will then determine the amount of bigeye catch that will be attributed to a vessel for a given trip per paragraph $\underline{98}$.
+For 2023 and 2024, as soon as possible, after the conclusion of each trip, the IATTC staff will transmit to the flag CPC their best estimate of a vessel's catch for that trip, together with an accounting of the data and the methodology used to arrive at the estimate.
+The flag CPC will then determine the amount of bigeye catch that will be attributed to a vessel for a given trip per paragraph 9.

-- 7. The sampling in port and processing plants may prioritize vessels that have reached an average eatch between the years 2017 to 2019 greater than five hundred (500) tons of bigeye tuna per year, according to the data received by the Secretariat. - \$\frac{\text{7.}}{\text{CPCs}}\$ shall ensure that the processing plants data for vessels flying their flags for any fish caught in the IATTC Convention Area be provided to its fisheries authorities in real time (i.e., within 10 \text{calendar} days \text{from the first day of after the} unloading \text{until the last day and completion} of grading by size), with copy to the IATTC staff.
+- 7. The sampling in port and processing plants may prioritize vessels that have reached an average catch between the years 2017 to 2019 greater than five hundred (500) tons of bigeye tuna per year, according to the data received by the Secretariat. - 8.
+CPCs shall ensure that the processing plants data for vessels flying their flags for any fish caught in the IATTC Convention Area be provided to its fisheries authorities in real time (i.e., within 10 days from the first day of unloading until the last day of grading by size), with copy to the IATTC staff. - 9.

-- 4.8.
 The CPCs will be responsible for estimating the catch of bigeye tuna of each vessel flying its flag at the end of each trip, to the extent that one or more data sources are available to the CPC in the days immediately after the conclusion of the trip and discharge (e.g., observer estimates, ship's log data, well sampling, cannery data).
 The duty to estimate the catch of the vessel will be the responsibility of the flag CPC. - 10.
-In the event that the status quo conditions, as represented by the average annual catches of bigeye tuna during the three-year period 2017-2019 (66,906 t Best Scientific Estimate [BSE]), are not offset by this measure, or taking into consideration the results of any new stock assessments for bigeye, the IATTC scientific staff shall propose to the Commission an update of its recommendations for these conservation measures, including, among others, an increase of the numbers of closure days. - 11.9.
-If the implementation of this measure has positive effects that demonstrate an improvement of the status of the bigeye tuna stock, the scientific staff shall analyze the conservation measures in force in order to submit to the Commission for consideration new measures that consider, among others, reducing the number of closure days, modifying the catch threshholds, or eliminating the "corralito." - 12.10.
+In the event that the status quo conditions, as represented by the average annual catches of bigeye tuna during the three-year period 2017-2019 (66,906 t Best Scientific Estimate [BSE]), are not offset by this measure, or taking into consideration the results of any new stock assessments for bigeye, the IATTC scientific staff shall propose to the Commission an update of its recommendations for these conservation measures, including, among others, an increase of the numbers of closure days. - 11.
+If the implementation of this measure has positive effects that demonstrate an improvement of the status of the bigeye tuna stock, the scientific staff shall analyze the conservation measures in force in order to submit to the Commission for consideration new measures that consider, among others, reducing the number of closure days or eliminating the "corralito." - 12.
 The fishery for yellowfin, bigeye, and skipjack tuna by purse-seine vessels within the area of 96° and 110°W and between 4°N and 3°S, known as the "corralito", which is illustrated in Figure 1, shall be closed from 00:00 hours on 9 October to 24:00 hours on 8 November.